 The giant amaryllis flowers commonly grown as winter-blooming houseplants are generally carefully bred hybrids derived from various species in the Hippeastrum genus, a group of tropical plants from Central and South America.
 These plants have strappy leaves and huge flowers shaped like trumpet lilies.
-The blooms are typically are a deep red, pink, white, or blend of these colors.
+The blooms are typically a deep red, pink, white, or blend of these colors.
 You can expect your amaryllis to bloom for seven weeks or longer.

 There is also a true amaryllis genus containing just two species native to South Africa.
 These are not, however, the plants cultivated in the U.S. as amaryllis.